 Darwin’s enchanted isles are one of our planets most precious and unique ecosystems, home to an extraordinary profusion of exotic flora and fauna.
 The Islands retain a staggering 95% of their endemic species, a feat unparalleled on any other archipelago in the world.
 In 1959, a hundred years after the publication of The Origin of Species, Ecuador declared 97% of the Islands landmass a national park and in 2001, the marine reserve was established.
 Keeping Galapagos biologically pristine has been and continues to be, a constant and hard-waged battle.
-As a result in 2007, three decades after being designated the first World Heritage Site, UNESCO declared Galapagos as a World Heritage Site at risk, citing introduction of alien species, illegal fishing, unsustainable tourism, illegal migration and population growth.
+As a result in 2007, three decades after being designated the first World Heritage Site, UNESCO declared Galapagos as a World Heritage Site at risk.
+Keeping Galapagos biologically pristine has been and continues to be, a constant and hard-waged battle against potential dangers such as introduction of alien species, illegal fishing, unsustainable tourism, illegal migration and population growth.
 Galapagos was later removed from the list in 2010, but many conservationists feel this was done pre-maturely as the Islands still remain very much at risk.

 In 2006, together with the World Wildlife Fund (WWF) and Ecoventura, the Galapagos Marine Biodiversity Fund (GMBF) was established with the objective to strengthen the local communities’ ability to manage natural resources through environmental education with scholarships for local students and marine conservation to combat illegal fishing.